 Higher Education in North Dakota

-Although North Dakota has a low population compared to other states, the state is home to 21 colleges and universities, 14 of which are public institutions.
+Although North Dakota has a low population compared to other states, the state serves as home to 21 colleges and universities, 14 of which function as public institutions.
 The University of North Dakota in Grand Forks enrolls nearly 15,000 students, with North Dakota State University not far behind.
 Undergraduate students who prefer a smaller campus may consider the University of Jamestown, which offers undergraduate and graduate degrees in computer science.
-North Dakota also has five tribal colleges, four of which offer technical and vocational degrees.
+North Dakota also boasts five tribal colleges, four of which offer technical and vocational degrees.

-North Dakota institutions offer a variety of online and on-campus computer science programs, and many students are drawn to the state’s low cost of living and beautiful atmosphere.
+North Dakota institutions deliver a variety of online and on-campus computer science programs, and many students appreciate the state's low cost of living and beautiful atmosphere.
 However, even students living outside the state can receive a quality education from the best computer science schools in North Dakota.
-Many schools, such the University of North Dakota, allow online students to pay in-state tuition rates, regardless of state residency.
+Many schools, such as the University of North Dakota, allow online students to pay in-state tuition rates, regardless of state residency.

 Computer Science Careers in North Dakota